Which ceremony do I attend?

 Will I receive my diploma at my college graduation ceremony or at the University Commencement Ceremony?

-Diplomas not distributed or picked up will be mailed to the diploma mailing address you provided when filing your Graduation Application.
+Diplomas not distributed will be mailed to the diploma mailing address you provided when filing your Graduation Application.
 If you did not provide a valid diploma mailing address, your permanent mailing address will be used.
 If you have not received a diploma eight weeks after commencement, please contact the Registrar’s Office at email@example.com.

 There are a few reasons you may not have received your diploma including a hold on your account, inaccurate diploma mailing address, or there may be a problem with your graduation status.
 You can check for holds (Log into U-Online, select Student Services, then Student Records, and then Apply to Graduate.
 At the bottom of the screen, select View Holds and see your degree awarded status in U-Online via your Unofficial Transcript.
 If you have Student Account hold on your account, you will have up to one year from your graduation date to clear your balance.
 If this is not done by that time, your diploma will be destroyed and you will be required to pay the replacement diploma fee to have your diploma reissued.